MissingMaps/blog/2020-04-30-a-year-of-blogs.md

 The goal of Community Epidemic and Pandemic Preparedness Program (CP3), a program led by the International Federation of the Red Cross (IFRC), is to strengthen the ability of communities and civil society groups to prevent, detect, and respond to disease threats and play a central and significant role in future risks.

-[Data Readiness](https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_CP3_data_readiness_1pager.pdf) is one priority or workstream within CP3.
-While working through the Data Readiness lense, we want national societies to be equipped to use quality and timely map information to influence operations and planning; this is all with the goal of being able to respond effectively to disasters.
-CP3 relies on the methods and community engagement from the Missing Maps program to create base data for many of the communities where CP3 is active.
+[Data Readiness](https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_CP3_data_readiness_1pager.pdf) is one priority and workstream within CP3.
+Through this workstream, we want national societies to be equipped to use quality and timely information to influence operations and planning; this is all with the goal of being able to respond effectively to disasters.
+CP3 relies on the methods and community engagement from the Missing Maps program to create base mapping data for many of the communities where CP3 is active.

 <figure>
 <img src="https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_20200430_Image2.png">
-<p class="caption">Map of Faranah.</p>
+<p class="caption">_Map of Faranah by David Luswata._</p>
 </figure>

 **OSM/Missing Maps for Faranah Prefecture, Guinea**

-Over the past several months, the CP3 team and the national society mobilized around an activity in community mapping.
+Over the past several months, the CP3 team and the Guinean Red Cross Society (GRCS) mobilized around an extensive activity in community mapping.
 This has been an extensive multi-step process facilitated by key stakeholders including:

 * IFRC
 * Geo-Synapse/OSM community and volunteers